Our #GivingTuesday match has been extended! Until 11/30 at midnight, your #GivingTuesday gift will be TRIPLED.

-He is the author of several papers and fact sheets for The Sentencing Project, including How Tough on Crime Became Tough on Kids: Prosecuting Teenage Drug Charges in Adult Courts and Racial Disparities in Youth Commitments and Arrests, and has had opinion pieces published in the Atlantic, the Washington Post, the Houston Chronicle, and the Hartford Courant.
-An expert in child and adolescent well-being, Rovner has worked on juvenile development issues, such as access to primary and mental health care, tobacco prevention, and comprehensive health education.
-Rovner previously worked at the School-Based Health Alliance, Metro TeenAIDS, the Campaign for Tobacco-Free Kids, and the Council of the District of Columbia.
-He received his undergraduate degree from the University of Rochester and a Master of Public Policy from the George Washington University.
+Prior to joining TSP, Josh has worked on public health campaigns, such as access to primary and mental health care, tobacco prevention, and comprehensive health education, that continue to frame his outlook on child and adolescent well-being.
+He previously worked at the School-Based Health Alliance, Metro TeenAIDS, the Campaign for Tobacco-Free Kids, and the Council of the District of Columbia.
+He earned his undergraduate degree in political science from the University of Rochester and a Master of Public Policy from the George Washington University.